tk-notes/lucas-meier-blog/content/posts/2022/06/on-identifiable-aborts/index.md

 # Background

-Let's start with some background on Cryptographic protocols.
+Let's start with some background on cryptographic protocols.
 The general situation here is that a group of parties need to cooperate to perform some task.
 For example, they might want to run an auction using their bids, or they